 Pressing concerns and problems related to health, energy and the environment continue to drive interest in basic and applied research programs.
 Public perception and policies often lag behind scientific advancements, however, because of a disconnect between researchers and the communities they benefit.
-This impacts societal perceptions of important issues: as of 2018, a majority of the population still does not believe that scientists are in general agreement about climate change.1 Scientists are estimated to have at least a 97% consensus on anthropogenic effects being the primary cause for recent global warming and climate change.2 Science communication (SciComm) training can address these perception deficiencies by teaching researchers how to address content to a specific audience, effectively use a digital medium, relate high-level concepts without diluting meaning or importance.
+This impacts societal perceptions of important issues: 2019 represented the first year that more than half of adults in the United States (52%) believed that scientists agreed on global warming, in 2020 that number rose slightly (55%).1 Scientists are estimated to have at least a 97% consensus on anthropogenic effects being the primary cause for recent global warming and climate change.2 Science communication (SciComm) training can address these perception deficiencies by teaching researchers how to address content to a specific audience, effectively use a digital medium, relate high-level concepts without diluting meaning or importance.

 County-level map showing percentage of adults who believe that